jlndk/devoops/report/11_Systems-Design.md

 ![Component diagram](./images/component_diagram.png)<br/>
 *Figure 1: A component diagram describing the main components of the MiniTwit system.*

 As illustrated in figure 1, the `MiniTwitContext` allows the repositories to access the data relevant to them.
 The repositories then contain the appropriate methods for passing the data on in specific formats to the frontend controllers, contained in `MiniTwit.Web.App`.
-The `HomeController` passes this data on to the views in the Views directory, which are used when accessing from a browser, while the `ApiController` instead exposes the API that the simulator uses.
+The `HomeController` passes this data on to the views in the Views directory, which is used when accessing from a browser, while the `ApiController` instead exposes the API that the simulator uses.

 The application is written completely in C# because the team wanted to learn more about the different aspects of using .NET.
 That the team already had experience with C#, allowed for work to be done faster and with less hurdles.